luooooob/create-my-awesome/README.md

   # ...
   - uses: luob/create-my-awesome@v1.0.0-alpha.2
     with:
-      description: 'A liSt oF awesOme thiNgs'
+      description: 'A liSt oF awesOme thiNgs.',
+      targetDir: ./target/
   # ...
 ```